Why does this happen?

 There are two main reasons that your mayo may split.

 First, you added the oil too quickly.
-Especially at the beginning, you must go little by little and well incorporate each splash before continuing to the next.
+Especially at the beginning, you must add a little by little and incorporate each splash before continuing to the next.

 The second is a question of temperature.
 All ingredients should be at room temperature, especially the oil.
-To avoid that, take everything out at least 15 minutes ahead.
+To avoid your mayonnaise splitting, take all of your ingredients out at least 15 minutes ahead.

 Help, my mayonnaise split!
 How can I get it back?

-There is luckily a very simple hack to fix split mayonnaise!
-You can grab an extra tablespoon of mustard, add it, and start again by pouring in your oil little by little until you obtain the perfect texture and taste.
+Luckily, there is a very simple hack to fix split mayonnaise!
+You can grab an extra tablespoon of mustard, add it, and start again by pouring in your oil, little by little, until you obtain the perfect texture and taste.

-One more trick before we send you on your way - for mayonnaise, the more oil you add, and thicker it becomes.
+Before we send you on your way, here's one more trick: the more oil you add to mayonnaise, the thicker it becomes.

 If you find that your mayonnaise is too thin, it means that you didn’t add enough oil!

-1 tablespoon of Dijon Mustard silky and strong!
-(If it brings tears to your eyes, you have found the right one)! if you find it please use FALLOT mustard from Beaune in Burgundy, absolutely the best.
+1 tablespoon of silky and strong Dijon mustard!
+(If it brings tears to your eyes, you have found the right one.)
+If you can find it, use FALLOT mustard from Beaune in Burgundy.
+It is one of the few mustards 100% made in France!

-1 tablespoon of red wine vinegar, or another grape-based vinegar, you can try white wine or even champagne vinegar.
+1 tablespoon of red wine vinegar, or another grape-based vinegar.
+You can also try white wine or even champagne vinegar.

-Freshly grounded pepper, white is ideal, but black pepper works as well!
+Freshly ground pepper, white is ideal, but black pepper also works, to your taste.

 6 tablespoons of oil, sunflower, or grapeseed.